Skip to main content

 Build

-You should feel the stretch mainly around your hips and upper legs, with mild tension as you rotate and stay upright.
-Focus on keeping your chest tall, your spine neutral, and moving slowly so the hips do the work instead of your lower back.
+You should feel the stretch primarily around the glutes and hip flexors, with mild tension shifting as you rotate or lean gently over the front leg.
+Keep your chest tall, spine neutral, and move slowly so the hips do the work rather than the lower back.
+Activating the glutes even briefly during mobility work can enhance subsequent muscle performance (Cochrane et al., 2017).

 1. Sit on the floor with your right leg positioned at a 90-degree angle in front of your body and your left leg positioned at a 90-degree angle to your left side.